UnleavenedCode/gads-project/README.md

 ## About this Project

-The GADS pratcice project is part of the Phase 2 learning Track for the Google Associate Cloud Engineer certification
+The project is part of the Phase 2 learning Track for the [Google Associate Cloud Engineer certification](https://cloud.google.com/certification/cloud-engineer).

 Author : Emmanuel Wacha

-Date : 07 September 2020
+Date Created : 07 September 2020

 ### Table of Contents